drarkow/ai-agent-dbt-snowflake/README.md

 ## Roadmap

-- [ ] Wire `eval_agent.py` into GitHub Actions, gating on regressions
 - [ ] Pull table metadata from dbt's `catalog.json` instead of a
       hardcoded string
 - [ ] Expand the eval suite beyond the current 3 cases
-- [ ] Dedicated Snowflake read-only role instead of a shared default role